Sign in

 He could have done it as well on the bigger stage (PSG in the Champions League and Newcastle United in the Carabao Cup final) but aside his rather unimpressive record in finals, he was just a man not in the right condition.

-In the four games played since the start of the Ramadan fasting, Mohamed Salah has only scored two goals, which were both penalties in a 3-1 win over Southampton in Anfield.
+In the four games played since the start of Ramadan fasting, Mohamed Salah has only scored two goals, which were both penalties in a 3-1 win over Southampton in Anfield.
 Coincidence?

-What Next for Liverpool and their Over-reliance on Mohamed Salah
+What Next for Liverpool and Their Over-reliance on Mohamed Salah

-The good news for Liverpool and Arne Slot is that by the next time they set out for a Premier League game, the fasting period would be gone, and they will have their redhot Mohamed Salah back in action.
+The good news for Liverpool and Arne Slot is that by the next time they set out for a Premier League game, the fasting period would be gone, and they will have their red-hot Mohamed Salah back in action.

 The international break has come at a great time for their cause, as it also ensures that they have quality time to relax and reflect on where they're getting it wrong.
 It also gives them a break from their run of poor form.

-They don't appear to be a team really lacking much, but their other attackers have got to step up when Mohamed Salah is having a rare tough time.
+They don't appear to be a team lacking much, but their other attackers have got to step up when Mohamed Salah is having a rare tough time.

 Cody Gakpo was having a good season until a minor injury disrupted his rhythm.
-The Dutchman has been unable to win back his spot in the team, albeit the frequently used ones are not justifying their selection.
+The Dutchman has been unable to win back his spot in the team, although the frequently used ones are not justifying their selection.

 One good game and three bad ones, and then again.
-The likes of Luis Diaz and moreso Darwin Nunez have to do much better.
+The likes of Luis Diaz and, more so, Darwin Nunez have to do much better.

 However, their over-reliance on Mohamed Salah can not be overemphasized, and it really affected their overall performance during the down period of the Egyptian.